-The locomotive arrived at our Norfolk base early in May 2009, and seven years later work has progressed steadily.
+The locomotive arrived at our Norfolk base early in May 2009, and eight years later work has progressed steadily.
 The old rusty bunker was removed and a new one built and installed.
 The saddle tank was repaired, and all the other "bodywork" sections cleaned up and painted in primer.
-Our members completed the arduous task of drilling out over 600 old firebox stays before the new inner firebox could be fitted, which with a complete set of new boiler tubes should give us a boiler ready and certificated for at least ten years' hard work.
-This boilerwork is now complete, the boiler has passed its hydraulic test and its out-of-frames steam test, and just before Christmas it was craned onto the frames.
+Our members completed the arduous task of drilling out over 600 old firebox stays before the new inner firebox could be fitted, which with a complete set of new boiler tubes which would give us a boiler ready and certificated for at least ten years' hard work.
+Work completed, the boiler passed its hydraulic test and its out-of-frames steam test, and just before Christmas 2016 it was craned onto the frames.
 Since then we have reassembled the saddle tank and cab, installed boiler lagging and cladding, and attached all the boiler fittings to the backhead.

-We have finished taking apart, inspecting, repairing where necessary, and reassembling the valves, pistons, motion, axleboxes, brakes, springs - pretty much everything that moves, really.
-The chassis is now complete and ready to run, and has been moved up and down its short length of track to make sure everything functions properly.
-We have a new ashpan, and a brand new smokebox has now been fitted complete with its blastpipe, main steam pipe and blower ring.
+We took apart, inspected, repaired where necessary, and reassembled the valves, pistons, motion, axleboxes, brakes, springs - pretty much everything that moves, really - in order to create a chassis complete and ready to run; we then moved it up and down its short length of track to make sure everything functioned properly.
+We had a new ashpan made, and a brand new smokebox was fitted complete with its blastpipe, main steam pipe and blower ring.
 Inside the firebox, an elegant "brick arch" is in place, actually made of pre-cast concrete sections.
 New firebars were cast by a local foundry who just happened to have the right mould for our loco, which is surprising as historically no Austerities ever ran in Norfolk!